iterati/iterati.github.io/primer.md

 ---
 # Primer and Tekton

 Primer is a Work In Progress firmware for the OSM Microlight and Tekton is a GUI for configuring the light in real time.
+It works for both the OSM1 and 2s.

 * Primer requires Arduino 1.6.4 or higher
 * Tekton requires Processing 3.0.1 or higher

-**Last Updated to 0.9 on January 11, 2016**
+## Changelog

+**0.91 Update (01-12-2016)**

+* **IMPORTANT** No longer disabling the *Brown Out Detector* during low power mode
+* Fix for Conjure mode not disabling
+* Fix for bundle selection not being saved properly
+* Fix for various timing issues that caused lights to desync (particularly with morphing and fading modes)
+* Removed white flash when light goes to sleep
+* Reordered conjuring and configuration sentinels (conjure first after sleep now)
+* Fixed a few inconsistencies with patterns
+* OSM1 and OSM2 speed sensitivies are now matched

+**0.9 Update (01-11-2016)**

 * Fixes a sleep bug with both OSM versions
 * Fix to conjure mode not enabling properly